teriyake/Fast-NST/README.md

 Since our implementation uses Google Colab, no installation is required.

-To run the code, create a new Google Colab notebook and clone this repository.
+To run the code, create a new Google Colab notebook and clone this repository. _Make sure you are connected to a GPU runtime._
 ```
 ! git clone https://github.com/teriyake/Fast-NST.git
 ```